 Why is this important?
 Though experts have varying opinions on this, methyl vitamin B12 has largely been shown to be absorbed much better than other forms.
 Here’s why: the difference between the two lies in the chemical structure of vitamin B12.
 Methylcobalamin contains a methyl group (carbon and hydrogen) and cyanocobalamin contains a cyanide group.
 Cyanide shouldn’t be something you find in a vitamin because it only exists because it is synthesized in a lab and is not found in a living organism (the bacteria that B12 comes from).

-Synthetic vitamins can pose many potential problems when it comes to absorption; the body simply doesn’t recognized laboratory ingredients as well as real nutrients — from food or from vitamin supplements.
+Synthetic vitamins can pose many potential problems when it comes to absorption; the body simply doesn’t recognize laboratory ingredients as well as real nutrients — from food or from vitamin supplements.
 So remember, go with methyl forms however you can.
 This is one reason it’s best not to rely on fortified foods because they often contain the synthetic form because they’re produced in a food lab.
 Methyl has also been shown to stay in the body longer amounts of time, therefore you may not need to take it as often or your body may be able to use it longer for the best benefits.
 If you find a whole food-based vegan multivitamin, also ensure it has significant amounts of vitamin B12 in the methyl form.

 4. Choose a sublingual, sprays, or liquid.